Last updated: December 2024

 5. Car rentals.
 Private transfer from Bucharest Airport to other cities

-All the major car rentals companies (Sixt, Avis, Hertz, etc) are present in country.
+All the major car rentals companies (Sixt, Avis, Hertz, etc) are present in the country.
 You can find their offices on the ground floor of the arrivals terminal building.
 Expect the usual booking process and formalities.
 If you know your travel dates then sending a prior request for your rental car is best to avoid extra waiting time.

 If you're on a business trip, traveling with a large group or need baby seats then requesting a private transfer to Bucharest city center is your best choice.
 We work with several companies and professional drivers and can handle any type of request - just send us a message with your details and we'll take it from there.